qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ![image](https://github.com/user-attachments/assets/ef9a4788-260d-4640-8cb5-208ebfb9c259)

 ## I've followed your guide, but the automatic Z height detection is WAY off!

-The above configuration guide is primarly intended for use with the stock Qidi configs, or a lightly modified version of them.
-It is assumed you are using the `KAMP/Line_Purge.cfg` and `KAMP/Adapative_Meshing.cfg` macros.
+The above configuration guide is primarly intended for use with the stock Qidi configs, or a very lightly modified version of them.
+It is also assumed you are using the `KAMP/Line_Purge.cfg` and `KAMP/Adapative_Meshing.cfg` macros.

-Without doing so, there is a strong chance that the wrong bed mesh is being loaded, especially if you have modified the `G29` macro to add `ADAPTIVE=1` to the `BED_MESH_CALIBRATE` call arguments.
+Without doing so, there is a strong chance that the wrong bed mesh may be loaded.
+This can occur if you have modified the `G29` macro to add `ADAPTIVE=1` to the `BED_MESH_CALIBRATE` call arguments and then call `BED_MESH_PROFILE LOAD=xxx` afterwards.
+It appears that adding `ADAPTIVE=1` will cause `BED_MESH_CALIBRATE` to ignore the `PROFILE` argument.

 ## I've configured everything using the guide, but my first layers still aren't perfect